Bishop Score Calculator

-Now that we're familiar with the theory, let's practice it as an example.
+Now that we're familiar with the theory let's practice it as an example.
 Cassy, a 32-year-old lawyer, is 37 weeks pregnant with her second kid.
-She's thrilled with the pregnancy and can't wait for the child to come - she's even calculated the baby's blood type!
-The problem is that Cassy has diabetes and has severe hypertension, ergo it is quite clear that labor should be promptly induced.
+She's thrilled with the pregnancy and can't wait for the child to come!
+The problem is that Cassy has diabetes and severe hypertension; ergo it is quite clear that labor should be promptly induced.
 However, is she eligible for a vaginal birth and a successful induction?
-What does induce mean in her case, is there a recommended method?
+What does induce mean in her case?
+Is there a recommended method?
 The gynecologist is not so sure and, after a physical examination, decides to use our Bishop score calculator to count her score.

 - Cervix dilation is 6 cm (3)